rkoschmitzky/coconodz/README.md

 CocoNodz aims to provide a simple framework to integrate a unified and flexible Nodegraph into applications that supports Python and PyQt/PySide.
 Main Goals:

-- use a single nodegraph between different applications, OSX, linux, Windows
+- use a single nodegraph between different applications and plattforms on OSX, linux, Windows
 - customize and extend it where native applications nodegraph are lacking functionality or limiting customizability
 - provide a simple system for users to extend it with custom code snippets
 - load and share shading networks